AntiZERO/grocery-app/README.md

 ## Challenges

 While I was able to complete the base-level requirements of this project, I ran into some challenges that resulted in me not implementing features or design facets that I would do differently looking back.
-I'll cover these in more detail below.

-### High-Level Project Challenges:

  - **React Familiarity**
    - I hadn't used React in over six months, to it wasn't fresh in my mind as I approached this project.
 I was committed to get back into the swing of it, but it took me a good portion of time to really get back up to speed while also learning to wire it together with the back-end.
 That said, utilizing React was one of my more difficult aspects of this project for me and we'll cover some more takeaways about why I felt that was the case in another section.